maartenbrakkee/rebanna/README.md

 Creating a webfont from SVG's with *rebanna* typically follows these steps:

-1. Store the [correctly formated SVG's](docs/format-svg.md) in the *icons* folder.
+1. Store the [correctly formatted SVG's](docs/format-svg.md) in the *icons* folder.
 2. Run `npm run build` on the command line to generate your webfont and template.

 ### CLI

-Next to the npm scripts, a CLI is available.
+Next, to the npm scripts, a CLI is available.
 Run `rebanna [command] [options]` to generate your webfont and template.

 #### Commands
 | Command | Description|